 Two major roads cross like a giant plus sign in the middle of Gateway, and where they do, traffic flows steadily around a great central round-about known as the Hub.
 The crossing of the two roads serves to divide Gateway neatly into four relatively even quadrants.

-The road that runs West and East — on which the Companions now enter Gateway — is known as the King’s Road.
-It runs from Farport in the west along the length of the cape, through Longview and the Golden Hills, cuts through Gateway, and continues on far to the east across the center of the vast continent.
-It passes through many more towns and cities on its way to the mighty ancient metropolis of Cormar from whence the King for whom the road takes its name still rules, although nowadays, the monarchy has little influence on places so far away as Gateway and Farport.
+The road that runs west and east — on which the Companions now enter Gateway — is known as the King’s Road.
+It runs from Farport in the west, along the length of the cape through Longview and the Golden Hills, cuts through Gateway, and continues on far to the east across the center of the vast continent.
+It passes through many more towns and cities on its way to the mighty ancient metropolis of Cormar from whence the King for whom the road is named still rules, although nowadays, the monarchy has little influence on places so far away as Gateway and Farport.

 According to the directions Sir Elton has provided, Madeline Le Campe resides in the southeast quadrant of the city, well beyond the central district of Gateway.
 They pass through the downtown area, which bustles with merchant caravans and street peddlers and thick evening crowds, and cut straight across the Hub, passing through the long shadow of Gateway Keep.
 Soon, they enter an area of wealthy residences, similar to the manses of Crown Heights back in Farport, but here spread farther apart from one another, with larger yards and more outbuildings and fancier gardens.
-They are outside the inner protective ring of Gateway’s central district, but here stone walls enclose the individual properties.
-Several of the largest have manned guard houses beside formidable wrought iron front gates.
+They are outside the inner wall that serves as a protective ring for Gateway’s central district, but here stone walls enclose the individual properties.
+Several of the largest manors have manned guard houses beside formidable wrought iron front gates.

 “Look at these places,” says Jake, whistling.
 “What does this Le Campe trade in anyway?”